smhurf/lewagon_challenges/02-Data-Toolkit/02-Data-Sourcing/01-Stock-Market-API/README.md

 With this dataframe we can **plot** the evolution of the stock price.
 But before that we need to do 2 things:
-- Convert 'date' column to datetime object
+- Convert `date` column to datetime object
-- Set the date column as the index
+- Set the `date` column as the index

 ### Converting date to datetime object